api3dao/old-api3-docs/docs/pre-alpha/guides/provider/api-integration.md

 #### Operation parameters

 After specifying the path and method of an operation, the final step is to specify its parameters.
-Each parameter is an object in `apiSpecifications.path.{PATH}.{METHOD}.parameters`, with the fields `in` and `name`.
-`in` tells where the parameter goes in the HTTP request to the API, and `name` tells the name that the parameter value will be sent under.
+Each parameter is an object in `apiSpecifications.path.{PATH}.{METHOD}.parameters`, with the fields `in` and `name`. `in` tells where the parameter goes in the HTTP request to the API, and `name` tells the name that the parameter value will be sent under.

+Currently Airnode supports the following parameter types for use with `in`.

+- query
+- header
+- path
+- cookie

+ For POST methods use type `query` for requestBody parameters.
+Airnode will convert all `query` types to `requestBody` when calling the API operation if the method is POST.

-Note that you do not have to specify all operation parameters, but only the ones that you want the on-chain requester to be able to provide (see [endpoint parameters](api-integration.md#parameters)), and the ones that you want to hardcode a value to (see [fixed operation parameters](api-integration.md#fixedoperationparameters)).
+It is not necessary to specify all API operation parameters, but only the ones that you want the on-chain requester to be able to provide (see [endpoint parameters](api-integration.md#parameters)), and the ones that you want to to hard-code a value for (see [fixed operation parameters](api-integration.md#fixedoperationparameters)).

 ### Security schemes